agkozak/zsh-z/README.md

 then there is no common prefix.
 In this case, `z code` will simply send you to the highest-ranking match, `/home/me/code/bat`.

 You may enable an alternate, experimental behavior by setting `ZSHZ_UNCOMMON=1`.
 If you do that, Zsh-z will not jump to a common prefix, even if one exists.
 Instead, it chooses the highest-ranking match -- but it drops any subdirectories that do not include the search term.
 So if you type `z bat` and `/home/me/code/bat` is the best match, that is exactly where you will end up.
 If, however, you had typed `z code` and the best match was also `/home/me/code/bat`, you would have ended up in `/home/me/code` (because `code` was what you had searched for).
 This feature is still in development, and feedback is welcome.

+## `ZSHZ_OWNER`

+Zsh-z leaves a database file alone if it belongs to somebody else.
+That is a sensible default, but it is stricter than it may sound: when the datafile is not yours, `z` does nothing at all.
+It does not merely stop recording the directories you visit -- it stops jumping, listing, and completing as well, and returns without a word.

+That is precisely the situation you land in when you run

+    sudo -s

+`sudo -s` normally leaves `$HOME` pointing at your own home directory, so the root shell goes looking for the database at your `~/.z`, finds a file owned by you rather than by root, and stands down.
+For as long as you are root, `z` is inert.

+`ZSHZ_OWNER` tells Zsh-z whom the database really belongs to, and to keep it that way.
+Set it to your own username:

+    ZSHZ_OWNER='youruser'

+Put that in the `.zshrc` your root shell reads -- with `$HOME` preserved, that is the same one your ordinary shell reads -- and `z` behaves in the privileged shell exactly as it does elsewhere: it searches, it jumps, and it goes on learning where you spend your time.
+After each successful write, Zsh-z hands the datafile back to `youruser` and to that user's primary group, so root never ends up owning it.

+It does the same for the lockfile at `~/.z.lock`, which matters more than it might appear. `zsystem flock` opens that file for writing, so a root-owned lockfile left behind would make every subsequent write from your ordinary shell fail -- and fail silently, since the automatic add before each prompt is deliberately best-effort.
+With `ZSHZ_OWNER` set, neither file is ever left as root's, and you have nothing to clean up when you leave the root shell.
+If an earlier session did leave a root-owned `~/.z` or `~/.z.lock` behind, `chown` them back to yourself; the usual symptom is a hand-run `z --add .` returning `1`.

+Give the setting a login name rather than a numeric UID -- Zsh-z looks up the matching group with `id -ng`.
+If you are coming from `rupa/z`, `_Z_OWNER` works just as well.

+One thing does become stricter while `ZSHZ_OWNER` is set, because a privileged shell is now writing to a path that an unprivileged user controls: Zsh-z will follow a symlink on the way to the datafile -- the file itself, or any parent directory -- only if `root` owns the link, and otherwise reports an error rather than writing.
+Symlinked system directories, such as `/home` → `/usr/home` on the BSDs or `/var` → `/private/var` on macOS, belong to root and are followed as usual.
+Without `ZSHZ_OWNER` nothing changes at all: a symlinked `~/.z` is followed just as before, so pointing it at synced storage keeps working.

 ## Making `--add` Work for You